Help! I Have to Make a Training Video. Where Do I Start?

 The creative brief is a document that summarizes the project’s business need and explains how the video will address that need.
 The brief should contain the answers to these questions:

-What is the business problem we are trying to solve?
+- What is the business problem you are trying to solve?

-What type of video will we use to convey our message?
+- What type of training video will we use to convey our message?

-Where and how will we distribute the video?
+- Where and how will you distribute the video?

-If your creative brief answers these questions, you will be ready to identify the roles that people will play in the production process.
+If your creative brief or learning strategy answers these questions, you will be ready to identify the roles that people will play in the production process.

 The functional roles, such as actor, producer, editor, should be clearly defined during the pre-production phase (more on pre-production below).
 It’s important to identify who will fill each role so that tasks can be assigned and managed efficiently.